crisscr0ss/Point8Game-AliceInBorderland/README.md

 > - Player(s) that hit -10 points get eliminated and remaining player(s) move to the next round.
 > - Either one or no players end up winning the game and survive.

-to download and run the python exe file : [Click Here](pointEightSimulation.exe)
+to download and run the Simulation code : [Click Here](pointEightSimulation.exe)

+to play the game run this Python File : [Click Here](pointEightGame-play.py)

 to download and edit the .py file and change variables for the simulations : [Click Here](pointEightSimulation.py)